-Rogue casino is just another name for casinos that are blacklisted.
-As you probably already know, casinos and other businesses get blacklisted for being involved in unlawful or unethical activity.
-Believe it or not, there are many rogue casinos online and we feel it’s our duty to inform you about casinos to avoid.
+A rogue casino is a casino that is blacklisted.
+Casinos and other businesses get blacklisted for being involved in unethical activity.
+Believe it or not, there are many rogue casinos online.
+We feel it’s our duty to inform you which casinos to avoid.

-Many casinos may appear to be trustworthy when in reality they are not.
+Many casinos may appear trustworthy when, in reality, they are not.
 This is how many innocent gamblers get scammed into depositing at rogue casinos and end up losing all their money.
-To prevent this from possibly happening to you, continue reading our guide for more on why websites get blacklisted.
-We also show you how to identify good casinos from the bad ones accurately.
+To prevent this from possibly happening to you, continue reading to find out why websites get blacklisted.

 There are several reasons why a casino may get blacklisted.
-For example, casino sites may get blacklisted when the results of a game aren’t as random as it should be, which suggests that the casino might have tampered with the software or game device.
+For example, casino sites may get blacklisted when game outcomes aren’t random, suggesting the site tampered with the casino games.

-Another more prominent cause for blacklisting is when casinos don’t pay you the money you’ve won while playing a casino game on their site.
+Another more prominent cause for blacklisting is when casinos don’t payout.
 Not receiving your winnings can be very upsetting, especially when you’ve made a real money deposit and won fairly.
 See more reasons for blacklisting below:

-- Some casinos try to justify not paying out by claiming that players have abused bonuses or have not adhered to the terms and conditions of those bonuses.
-This may be the case, but in most instances, it is just an attempt to not pay you.
+Some casinos justify not paying out players by claiming they have abused bonuses.
+The casino will say you have not adhered to the terms and conditions.
+Sometimes, this is the case.
+But in most instances, they have refused to pay you because they don’t want to pay you.

-- Stealing content from another site and not giving credit or asking for permission is grounds for blacklisting as well.
+Stealing content from another site and not giving credit or asking for permission is grounds for blacklisting as well.
 This happens more often than you think and is very unfair towards the original source or site.
-Stealing content means taking information from a similar site, rephrasing it, and publishing that information as your own.
-Some casinos are discrete about it and try to change the content as much as possible while others simply copy everything verbatim.

 How to Identify Rogue Casinos

-As an online gambler, it’s important for you to know what to look for when attempting to tell good casinos from the bad ones.
+As an online gambler, you need to know what to look for when telling good casinos from bad ones.
 Doing this could save you a lot of time, money, and disappointment.
-Have a look at some of the key points to identifying rogue casinos below.
+Have a look at some of the key points to identifying rogue casinos below:

-- Licensing: First you can look at the site’s homepage and scroll all the way to the bottom.
-Good casino sites should have their licensing information displayed there.
+Look at the site’s homepage and scroll all the way to the bottom.
+Good casinos should have their licensing information displayed there.
 Don’t trust sites that do not have this kind of information available.
-The licensing authority’s logo is usually hyperlinked, so you can click on it and see if the organization does in fact endorse this casino.